-Contemporary neuroscience is obsessed nowadays with detailed studies of the neuronal connections across the entire human brain.
-Large scale collaborative efforts~\cite{bigdataprojects} including the BRAIN Initiative in the USA, Brainome in China, and the BlueBrain in the European Union were launched with the objective of mapping at different resolution the connectivity of the entire brain.
-At a certain point theory will be desperately needed to analyze these very large maps, describing the adjacency matrix of the brain.
-The present work is an attempt to enter in this uncharted and challenging territory.
+Contemporary neuroscience focuses on detailed studies of the neuronal connections across the entire human brain.
+Large scale collaborative efforts~\citep{BD1,BD2} including the BRAIN Initiative in the USA, Brainome in China, and the BlueBrain in the European Union were launched with the objective of mapping the connectivity of the entire brain at different resolutions.
+At a certain point a theory will be desperately needed to analyze these very large maps, describing the adjacency matrix of the brain.
+The work presented here is an attempt to enter into this uncharted and challenging territory.

 Under certain constraints, mathematical theory can advance predictions of the expected neural dynamics based solely on the statistical properties of their synaptic interaction matrix.
 In that sense randomly connected networks of neurons are one of the classical tools of theoretical neuroscience.
-Only recently it was observed that the fact that the matrix of the synaptic connections is not normal (i.e., the matrix does not commute with its transpose), has dramatic consequences for the temporal dynamics of stochastic equations, which can mimic the dynamics of the network~\cite{HENNEQUIN,GANGULI,FUMAROLA}.
-In particular, the work of Marti et. al~\cite{MARTI} shows that increasing the symmetry of the connectivity leads to a systematic slowing-down of the dynamics and {\it vice versa}, decreasing the symmetry of the matrix leads to the speeding of the dynamics.
-This non-normality of the matrix not only forces matrices to have complex spectrum (which challenges several traditional tools of random matrix theory), but more importantly, its study sheds new light on the role of Bell-Steinberger~\cite{BS} matrix of overlaps between the left and right eigenvectors of the connectivity matrix.
+Only recently it was observed that the non-normality of the synaptic connectivity matrix (i.e., the matrix does not commute with its transpose) has dramatic consequences for the temporal dynamics of stochastic equations, which can mimic the dynamics of the network~\citep{HENNEQUIN,GANGULI,FUMAROLA}.
+In particular, the work of Mart\'{i} et al.~\cite{MARTI} shows that increasing the symmetry of the connectivity leads to a systematic slowing-down of the dynamics and {\it vice versa}, decreasing the symmetry of the matrix leads to the speeding of the dynamics.
+This asymmetry not only forces matrices to have complex spectra (which challenges several traditional tools of random matrix theory), but more importantly, its study sheds new light on the role of the Bell-Steinberger~\citep{BS} matrix of overlaps between the left and right eigenvectors of the connectivity matrix.